CommunistMountain/BalanceModFork/README_new.md

     <ol>
         <li>Kestrel A: Crew from 3 Humans to 2 Humans.</li>
         <li>Kestrel B: Removed Doors.</li>
-        <li>Kestrel C: Weapons from 1 Dual Lasers and 1 Ion Stunner to 4 Ion Stunners.
+        <li>Kestrel C: Weapons from 1 Dual Lasers and 1 Ion Stunner to 2 Ion Blasts and 2 Ion Stunners.
 Weapon Control level from 2 to 4.
 Reactor from 7 to 8.
 Sensors level from 2 to 1.</li>
         <li>Engi A: Reactor from 10 to 9.</li>
         <li>Engi B: Engines level from 1 to 2.
 Pilot level from 1 to 2.
 Added level 1 Sensors.</li>
         <li>Fed A: Weapon Control level from 3 to 4.
 Removed Doors.</li>